kevinbencs/url_shorter/Readme.md

 ```
 Code Description
 500  error: 'Internal server error.
-404  message: 'This url is not available.'
+404  message: 'This URL is not available.'
 ```

 - Get /api/name